ledminh/nail-supply-shop-v2/README.md

 9. In the Clerk application you created, create a new user and enable login by username or email address.
 Copy the user ID and add it to the ADMIN_ID variable in your `.env.local` file.

-10. Since this project uses Next.js, the deployment steps are similar to any other Next.js app.
+10. Since this project uses Next.js, the remaining deployment process is similar to any other Next.js app.
 You can run the development server with the following command:

       ```sh
       npm run dev